BorisKozo/backbone.picky/readme.md

 ### SingleSelect Events

-The following events are triggered by the MultiSelect based on changes in selection:
+The following events are triggered by the SingleSelect based on changes in selection:

 #### "selected"